-3 The reactor manager is the member of the reactor management to whom the direct responsibility and authority for the safe operation of the reactor are assigned by the operating organization and whose primary duties comprise the discharge of this responsibility.
+3 The reactor manager is the member of the reactor management to whom the direct responsibility and authority for the safe operation of the reactor are assigned by the operating organization and whose primary duties compriseconstitute the discharge of this responsibility.

-- 2.17.
-The management system should include a process to ensure that monitoring and measurement methods are valid and are designed to provide evidence of conformity of SSCs to design requirements and of satisfactory performance in service. - 2.18.
+- of any SSCs important to safety are recorded, and that the data isare analysed and trends discerned, to identify the causes of these changes or failures.
+Where the causes of failures have been determined, the information should be used as input to improvement of improve the ageing management programme. - 2.16.
+The scope and frequency of tests and in-service inspections relevant to the ageing management programme should be specified, and they should be consistent with the operational limits and conditions and regulatory requirements.
+The management system should ensure that the process for recording and presenting test results enables easy comparison with the results of previous inspections and tests, to facilitate the detection of any changes and any deviations from reference values (baseline data). - 2.17.
+The management system should include a process to ensure that monitoring and measurement methods are valid and are designed to provide evidence of conformity of SSCs to design requirements and evidence of satisfactory performance in service. - 2.18.
 The management system should include a process to ensure that equipment used for monitoring, data collection, and inspections and tests is calibrated and that records are kept to demonstrate that this calibration is up to date. - 2.19.
 The management system should include a process to ensure that inspections and tests relevant to the ageing management programme are performed by qualified personnel in accordance with Requirement 70 of SSR-3 [1], using procedures developed in accordance with Requirement 74 of SSR-3 [1]. - 2.20.
 The management system should include measures to ensure that ageing management activities are accomplished as specified in the appropriate procedures.
-Such measures should include: - (a) Reviews of procedures; - (b) Verification by inspection, witnessing and surveillance; - (c) Checks of non-conformances and implementation of corrective actions; - (d) Follow-up of the adequacy and timeliness of corrective actions. - 2.21.
+Such measures should include the following: - (a) Reviews of procedures; - (b) Verification by inspection, witnessing and surveillance; - (c) Checks of non-conformances and implementation of corrective actions; - (d) Follow-up of on the adequacy and timeliness of corrective actions. - 2.21.
 The management system should include a process to ensure that records relevant to the performance of ageing management activities are controlled in accordance with Requirement 8 of GSR Part 2 [14] and Requirement 82 of SSR-3 [1].
 This process should provide for the identification, approval, review, filing, retrieval and disposal of records, and for the verification of results contained within these records.

-MEASUREMENT, ASSESSMENT AND IMPROVEMENT OF THE MANAGEMENT SYSTEM FOR A RESEARCH REACTOR
+MEASUREMENT, ASSESSMENT AND IMPROVEMENT OF THE MANAGEMENT SYSTEM FOR AGEING MANAGEMENT AT A RESEARCH REACTOR